Date of Last Revision: 3/29/2023

 - Technical Reviewer: Credit is allowed on an hour-for-hour basis for performing a technical review of instructional materials for any continuing education program which meets the requirements of subsection (a)(1), Section 88.1 and Section 88.2.

-- Partial credit: Half credits are accepted after first hour.
+- Partial credit: Half credits are accepted after first hour for Group Study.
+Half credit accepted prior to first hour for Self-Study.

-- University/college credit: Academic credit limited to the following: 1 quarter hour equals 10 CE hours; 1 semester hour equals 15 CE hours; and 1 hour non-credit classroom presentation equals 1 CE hour.
+- University/college credit: Academic credit limited to the following: One (1) quarter hour equals ten (10) CE hours; one (1 )semester hour equals fifteen (15) CE hours; and one (1) hour non-credit classroom presentation equals one (1) CE hour.

 Other State Policies